 .
 For centuries, it’s held the reputation of being virtually uncrossable, by locals and well-equipped visitors alike.

-– mostly from Haiti, Cuba and Venezuela – bargained their lives to cross the Darién Gap on foot.
-More than 19,000 were children
+– most from Venezuela – risked their lives to navigate the Darién Gap on foot.
+The number of children

-Many of those who emerge from the jungle say they wish they’d never entered.
+Many who survive the Darién Gap say wish they hadn’t tried it.
 What they experienced, what they witnessed, will haunt them for the rest of their lives.
-So why even attempt the journey?
+Dozens have watched their loved ones die

 This article explores what makes the Darién Gap so dangerous.
 We’ll look at who crosses it and why.
-We’ll explain why the number of travellers increased in late 2021.
+We’ll explain why the number of travellers increased in increased in 2021 and 2022.
 And we’ll explore what happens when people reach the other side.